robfinch/Qupls/Q+5 README.md

 Some components are generic library components found elsewhere in Github repositories.
 All components germaine to Qupls begin with name prefix "Qupls" and are in the Qupls repository.

-Qupls4.sv is the top level for the CPU.
+Qupls5.sv is the top level for the CPU.
 Minimum of about 200k LUTs.
-Qupls4_mpu.sv is the top level for the MPU which contains the CPU, timers, and interrupt controller.
+Qupls5_mpu.sv is the top level for the MPU which contains the CPU, timers, and interrupt controller.

 # Issues
-* Instructions are too wide.
-The instruction set has been simply designed, having almost some VLIW aspects to it.
-It would be better if instructions were 32-bit.
-48-bits is 50% wider than 32, however some instruction sequences requiring two instruction in a 32-bit ISA can be done using only a single instruction.
-So, code is somewhat less than 50% more.
-* Dual-operation instructions are not used very often.
-They consume LUT resources and likely extra power.
 * Core does not work yet, a long ways to go.
 * No software yet.